top of page

 Causes of Occult Blood in Urine

 Occult blood in urine, also called microscopic hematuria, is when there is blood in your urine, but you can't see it with your eyes.
-There are many things that can cause occult blood in urine, including:
+Many things can cause this, including:

 Kidney Stones